Last Updated on Apr 25, 2025 by vanessa sequeira

 One of the ways of replicating a benchmark index in your investment portfolio is by investing in index funds.
 These are mutual funds with a portfolio curated to match or track a stock market index, such as Nifty 50.
-What are the benefits of such funds, should you invest in them, and what are the best index funds in India in 2023?
+What are the benefits of such funds, should you invest in them, and what are the best index funds in India?
 Let’s find out in this article.

 Table of Contents